-Let's start with the Home page's layout and features.
+Let's start with some of the features of the Home page and header.

 Create a Case

 For convenience, the ability to create a case is available directly from the knowledge base.
 To do so, however, you'll need to create an account and be signed in.
-Once you are, click the Create a Case button at the top right or at the bottom of the page.
+Once you are, click the Create a Case button at the top right, in the header, or at the bottom of the page, in the footer.

 These two buttons are available on every page, ensuring you can easily submit a ticket.

-- Community links to the Higher Logic User Group (HUG), a vibrant community resource you and your peers can use to share their insights and experiences.
+- HUG links to the Higher Logic User Group (HUG), a vibrant community resource you and your peers can use to share their insights and experiences.

-- Training links to the Higher Logic Academy, which provides access to monthly webinars, regional in-person events, and our E-Learning portal.
+- Education links to the Higher Logic Academy, which provides access to monthly webinars, regional in-person events, and our E-Learning portal.

 - What's New provides access to product-specific articles about upcoming features in Higher Logic Thrive Community (Thrive Community) and our Higher Logic Thrive Marketing (Thrive Marketing) products.

 - Support Resources takes you to the Support Resources landing page, which serves as a launching off point several Support resources.

 Knowledge base structure

-We've reorganized our knowledge base into a more refined, product-based approach to make manually navigating to articles faster and more logical.
-Much of the complexity and hierarchical depth has been removed, requiring significantly less navigational "drilling" than in the past.
+We've organized our knowledge base into a product-based approach to make manually navigating to articles faster and more logical.
 The foundation of our content is based on primary categories (shown below), which provide a more intuitive launch pad to access topic-specific sections, sub-sections, and articles.

 - Standard product offerings